awsdocs/amazon-eks-user-guide/doc_source/getting-started-eksctl.md

 + **Required IAM permissions** – The IAM security principal that you're using must have permissions to work with Amazon EKS IAM roles and service linked roles, AWS CloudFormation, and a VPC and related resources\.
 For more information, see [Actions, resources, and condition keys for Amazon Elastic Container Service for Kubernetes](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonelastickubernetesservice.html) and [Using service\-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html) in the IAM User Guide\.
 You must complete all steps in this guide as the same user\.

 ## (Optional) Step 1: Create an IAM Role to own your EKS Cluster
-The IAM security principal that you use to create your EKS Cluster permanently has full access to the Kubernetes API.
-We recommend creating a dedicated IAM role associated with the cluster, to contain these special permissions.
+The IAM security principal used to create the EKS Cluster permanently has full access to the Kubernetes API.
+We recommend creating a dedicated IAM role associated with the cluster, to contain this special permission.
+Review the [EKS Best Practices Guide](https://aws.github.io/aws-eks-best-practices/security/docs/iam/#create-the-cluster-with-a-dedicated-iam-role) for more information.
 This role may also be used to recover the cluster if other authentication mechanisms fail.

 1. Create IAM Role